Lake Tecopa: Sediments

 Tufa deposits are found within the lake and partly embedded in its sediments; they were generated from carbonate precipitation within the lake, a process facilitated by the physical properties of the lake water.
 Many of these tufa deposits occur where fault-controlled springs discharged water into the lake.

 Several tephra layers have been identified, including the 2.003 million years old Huckleberry Ridge Tuff, the 706,000 years old Bishop Tuff and the 602,000 years old Lava Creek Tuff as well as the 2, 1.2-0.8 million years old Glass Mountain tuffs.
 They form tuff layers which are very conspicuous in the lake sediments.

 Biology

 A number of fossils were discovered in the sediments, including chara, diatoms, ostracods, snails and vertebrates.
+Flamingos lived around the lake.
 Among mammals are Camelops, Equus, mammoth and muskrat.
 Footprints have been observed at the edges of the lake basin.